jelix/composer-module-setup/README.md

 Author who provide their modules via Composer, should declare directories containing modules or plugins.
 It will avoid the developer to declare them into his application.init.php.

-To declare them, he should add informations into the extra/jelix object in composer.json:
+To declare them, he should add information into the extra/jelix object in composer.json:

 ```json
 {